CSCANPST - A command line interface for the SCANPST

 Q: How much does CSCANPST cost?

-A: TSMADUMP is free.
+A: CSCANPST is free.
 I do ask that you do not redistribute it- instead, please send people to this webpage so they can download it themselves.
 It would also be great if you could send an email to me at the support address below so that I can let you know about any updates to the program.

 Q: Isn't there an easier/better way to do this?